kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	E. Hypertension, bradycardia, cool skin

 #### Answer: C. Hypotension, bradycardia, cool skin - *FALSE* = A. Hypotension, bradycardia, warm skin - TRUE
-- Neurogenic shock is shock caused by the sudden loss of the sympathetic nervous system signals to the smooth muscle in vessel walls.
-This results in the triad of bradycardia, hypotension and peripheral vasodilatation, resulting from loss of sympathetic tone.
-This should be distinguished from septic shock, which results classically in a tachycardia and hypotension.
+- Neurogenic shock is shock caused by the sudden loss of
+	-  sympathetic nervous system signals to smooth muscle in vessel walls
+- Loss of sympathetic tone results in triad of
+	- bradycardia
+	- hypotension
+	- peripheral vasodilatation (*warm skin*)
+- **NOTE** septic shock results classically in *tachycardia* and hypotension

 ### Q96
 A woman with _suspected breast cancer_ has fine-needle aspiration (FNA) of a breast lump.
 The report comes back as 'C3'.
 What does this mean?